Writing plot twists is much harder than it looks.

 Here's something to remember when writing fiction: things don't always have to end well.

-This particular death makes an extremely effective twist for a number of reasons.
+This particular character death makes an extremely effective twist for a number of reasons.

 Readers will feel cheated if they feel you're simply toying with their emotions.
 And besides – the shock (and enjoyment) factor definitely starts to wear off if every character suddenly starts dropping dead for no real reason.